panva/oauth4webapi/docs/variables/clockSkew.md

 • `const` **clockSkew**: unique `symbol`

-Use to adjust the assumed current time.
+Adjusts the current time used by protocol validations.

 Positive and negative finite values representing seconds are allowed.
-Default is `0` (Date.now() + 0 seconds is used).
+Default is `0`, so the current time is not adjusted.

 ## Examples